 (Lungs) She’s on 2 L nasal cannula sating 95%.
 Lungs diminished bilaterally.

 (GI) Active bowel sounds.
 Regular diet.
-Last bowel movement was today.
+The last bowel movement was today.

 (GU) Voids.
 Good urine output.